Workshop: EEG Acquisition

 1. Name two sources of artifacts one might see in an EEG recording.

-2. Name the landmarks used to position the electrodes in the international 10-20 system.
+2. Name the four landmarks used to position the electrodes in the international 10-20 system.

 3. Based on its name, where on the head is the Fz electrode located?